fbpx

 El Brite de Larieto

-Head to the agriturismo El Brite de Lareito for a more casual option that’s also owned by the family behind SanBrite.
-It’s good, homey, and rich food — the exact things you want to eat after a day of hiking.
+Head to the agriturismo El Brite de Lareito for a more casual option.
+It’s also owned by the family behind SanBrite.
+The food is good, homey, and rich—the exact things you want to eat after a day of hiking.

 El Brite de Larieto località Larieto, 32043 Cortina d’Ampezzo BL, Italy